 - A worker falls from an aerial forklift platform

-Safe forklift operation requires an understanding of these and other potential pitfalls so that overturns, falls, and strikes can be avoided.
+Safe forklift operation requires an understanding of these common forklift mistakes and other potential pitfalls so that overturns, falls, and strikes can be avoided.
 First Quality Forklift’s operator certification training programs offer intensive instruction that will give you and/or your employees the knowledge you need to stay safe.